 - Day 12: Flight from Lukla - Kathmandu

-- Option 1: Although the Everest Base Camp Trek is the most well-known of all the treks in Nepal, there are other alternative treks that you can take.
+- Option 1: Although the EBC trek is the most well-known of all the treks in Nepal, there are other alternative treks that you can take.
 A popular choice is the shorter Everest Panorama Trek which can be completed in 8 days.
 You will get to see Mount Everest and the surrounding peaks but the Base Camp itself is not part of this trekking route.
 The maximum altitude on this trek is normally around 3,860 meters, as the itinerary's highest point is normally Tengboche.

 - Option 2: Another option is the Gokyo Trek which takes 12 days to complete and offers views of Everest and nearby peaks, Gokyo Lake and the longest glacier in Nepal - Ngozumpa Glacier.
 You also have the option to combine the Everest Base Camp Trek with the Gokyo Trek for a 15-day trip.

 - Option 3: A third alternative is the combined Everest Base Camp and Gokyo Trek which takes 15 days.
 This trek is highly recommended, as you will both see the amazing and pristine Gokyo region as well as Everest Base Camp.

 - Option 4: Finally, if you have 16 days available or more, you can do the amazing Everest Base Camp 3 Passes Trek, crossing the 3 passes Kong Ma La Pass, Cho La Pass, and Renjo La Pass, each of them above 5,000 meters.

 Please note the following safety considerations for the Everest Base Camp trek: